San-Francisco-Write-The-Docs/lone-writers-guide/StaticSiteGenerators.rst

 -------------------

 * You can leverage developer tools like Github.
-* You author content for SSDs in markup languages, which are straightforward to read and learn, and easier to use than raw HTML. rST, Markdown, and AsciiDoc are examples of markup languages.
+* You author content for SSDs in markup languages, which are non-proprietary, straightforward to read and learn, and easier to use than raw HTML. rST, Markdown, and AsciiDoc are examples of markup languages.
 * It's relatively easy to migrate from one static site generator to another.
 * There are lots of free, open source SSD tools.
 * SSDs use a workflow that developers are familiar with.